incandenzadev/hedera-docs/tutorials/local-node/setup-hedera-node-cli-npm.md

 npm install @hashgraph/hedera-local -g
 ```

-> The official npm release may not reflect the most recent changes to the main branch of this repository.
-It uses a baked-in version of the Docker Compose definitions and will not reflect any local changes made to the repository.
+> Note that the official npm release may not reflect the most recent changes to the main branch of this repository.

 ### Install Dependencies